1jour1vin

 About the wine:

 As always, Lafite Rothschild displays finesse and depth.
 The tannins are exceptionally precise, and the wine stands out for its 12.5% alcohol content… deep and subtle, it doesn’t seek to show off, yet it possesses precise, supportive tannins with a fine grain.
-Its greatness is clearly evident—that unchanging quality—even in wines that are in “hibernation” mode.
+Its greatness—that unchanging quality—is clearly evident, even in wines that are in “hibernation” mode.
 Every year, it seems to me that Lafite rises above the vintage; it follows its own path, its own logic.
-For me, it is one of the greatest successes of the vintage.
-It does not overwhelm; it speaks calmly, serenely, clearly.
-That is indeed the essence of its strength.
+For me, it is one of the vintage’s greatest successes.
+It doesn’t overwhelm; it speaks calmly, serenely, and clearly.
+That is the essence of its strength.
 2028–2055

 1JOUR1VIN PRICE